sletap/RLStatsBot/README.md

 # RLStatsBot
 A Rocket League Statistics bot that pulls information on Rocket League players from octane.gg by extracting information from HTML files.
-This bot is currently active and functional on the subreddits /r/RocketLeagueEsports and /r/RocketLeague
+This bot is currently active and functional on the subreddits /r/RocketLeagueEsports and /r/RocketLeague.
+An example comment can be seen  here: https://goo.gl/YqvNBr

 ## Getting Started
 Run ```python3 RLBot.py``` to start the bot.
 If desired, OctangeGGSelenium can be run to get an updated data set.